One Local Vote at a Time: Electoral Practices of Kazan Province, 1766-1916

 Showing items related by title, author, creator and subject.

 Avis 1999.2: Avis concernant la question de savoir si, lors d'un vote intervenant au C.D.B.I., la délégation luxembourgeoise doit exprimer, à l'égard du "Protocol sur la transplantation d'organes et de tissus d'origine humaine", des réticences ou formuler d'éventuelles réserves que notre pays pourrait faire lors de la signature Opinion 1999:2 Opinion concerning the question of knowing if, at the time of an intervening vote at the C.D.B.I., the Luxembourg delegation must state the reservations of our country or the exceptions that we would make prior to signing the Protocol on the Transplantation of Organs and Tissues of Human Origin?
-Unknown author (Luxembourg.
+Unknown creator (Luxembourg.
 Commission Consultative Nationale d'Ethique pour les Sciences de la Vie et de la Santé [C.N.E.], 1999)

 Time to change the time-for-change model? : modifying a U.S. presidential vote share prediction model with a measure of grassroots involvement Martinez-Schiferl, Michael Andrew.
 (Georgetown University, 2009)